YagoLopez/material-light/README.md

 - Fast
 - Light
 - Easy and fun to use
-- True library of componentes encapsulating typescipt code, CSS and HTML as atomic units
+- Library of true componentes encapsulating typescipt code, CSS and HTML as atomic units
 - Easy and quick form validation
-- Great performance on mobile UI interfaces.
+- Great performance on mobile apps.
 - Responsive content adaptable to desktop and mobile
 - Components available also as Angular Modules allowing Code-Splitting/Lazy-loading.
 This implies loading only the components needed at runtime
 - Ready for Ahead of Time Compilation (AOT)